Los Ingobernables de Japon: New Japan domination, Evil and Sanada's betrayals, and new additions (2019–2025)

+Disbandment (2025)

+On April 16, 2025, it was announced that both Naito and Bushi would not be renewing their contract and would be leaving NJPW after fulfilling their dates at the Wrestling Dontaku series the next month.
+Their final match was at Wrestling Dontaku: Night 2 on May 4 where they teamed with Takagi and Hiromu to defeat Shota Umino, Tomohiro Ishii and Just 4 Guys' Taichi and Taka Michinoku.
+At the same event, it was announced that L.I.J would be ending as a stable moving forward.
+The trio of Takahashi, Takagi, and Titán had one final match at CMLL's Fantastica Mania Mexico on June 20, 2025 under the L.I.J. name, with Tsuji joining them for a final roll call before fully disbanding.

 Reception

 Dave Meltzer wrote on his Wrestling Observer Newsletter that prior to the formation of L.I.J., Naito was known as "something of a genius in the ring for his ability to lay out matches", but noted that "something didn't click", calling his reception "a combination of some fans booing, and some apathy".
 However, after copying the Los Ingobernables concept he had seen in Mexico, Naito, according to Meltzer, became "more and more popular for being different", with L.I.J. dress clothes, shirts and masks becoming "the cool wrestling merchandise".
 According to former Bullet Club leader Kenny Omega, L.I.J. took over Bullet Club's status as "the hottest thing around".
 When Naito won the 2016 MVP award for Wrestler of the Year from Tokyo Sports, the magazine called Los Ingobernables de Japon a phenomenon that had ushered in a new era.
 Naito's win ended a five-year run in which the award had been won by either Hiroshi Tanahashi or Kazuchika Okada.
 The following year, Naito became the fifth wrestler to win the award in consecutive years.

 L.I.J. also gained fans outside of professional wrestling.
 Teruo Iwamoto, a retired soccer player who had represented the Japanese national team, was a lapsed professional wrestling fan until seeing L.I.J.
 He went on to become close friends with members of the stable, was teased as a possible tag team partner for Naito in the 2016 World Tag League, and was eventually given the honorary role of L.I.J.'s "public relations manager".

 During 2017, the Hiroshima Toyo Carp baseball team released Carp de Japon and Tranquilo de Carp shirts, both designed with an L.I.J. theme.